Stucky (fandom): Marvel Comics

-Steve Rogers and Bucky Barnes first appeared in Captain America Comics #1 (March 1941), which establishes Rogers as Captain America and Barnes as his teenaged sidekick.
-Barnes would be killed in 1948 and would not re-appear until Captain America (vol. 5) in 2005, where the character is brought back from his previous apparent death as the Winter Soldier, a brainwashed assassin.
-As a result of Barnes' extended absence from comics, and Rogers's initial characterization as a much older paternal figure to Barnes, the emergence of Stucky as a phenomenon in fandom is a relatively recent development.
+Steve Rogers and Bucky Barnes first appeared in Captain America Comics #1 (March 1941), which establishes Rogers as Captain America and Bucky as his teenaged sidekick.
+Bucky would be retroactively killed in 1964 in an Avengers comic which revealed he had died towards the end of WWII alongside the disappearance of Rogers and would not re-appear until Captain America (vol. 5) in 2005, where the character is brought back from his previous apparent death as the Winter Soldier, a brainwashed assassin.
+As a result of Bucky's extended absence from comics, and Rogers's initial characterization as an older fraternal figure to Bucky, the emergence of Stucky as a phenomenon in fandom is a relatively recent development.
 In early Marvel fandom communities focused on shipping (fan works that depict a romantic or sexual relationships between two characters whose relationship in the source material is typically neither romantic nor sexual, also known as a "ship") and slash fiction (shipping fan works featuring characters of the same sex), Rogers was most commonly depicted with Tony Stark / Iron Man in a pairing typically abbreviated as "Stony" or "Superhusbands".

 While hero-and-sidekick relationships in comics have been interpreted as having a homoerotic subtext, (Note: The suggestion that hero-and-sidekick relationships in comics have a homoerotic subtext was originally made by Frederick Wertham in his 1954 book Seduction of the Innocent, which asserted that Batman and Robin's relationship promotes homosexuality and pederasty.
-The book was part of his campaign against comics, which he believed caused juvenile delinquency; his research has since been discredited.) in Marvel canon, the relationship between Rogers and Barnes is strictly platonic, and is not depicted as sexual or romantic.
-Rogers and Barnes are depicted in-canon as having a deep and meaningful personal bond, with some critics likening their relationship as wartime compatriots to Achilles and Patroclus.
+The book was part of his campaign against comics, which he believed caused juvenile delinquency; his research has since been discredited.) in Marvel canon, the relationship between Rogers and Bucky is strictly platonic, and is not depicted as sexual or romantic.
+Rogers and Bucky are depicted in-canon as having a deep and meaningful personal bond, with some critics likening their relationship as wartime compatriots to Achilles and Patroclus.